Disana - Veste bébé enfant, laine bouillie avec zip Disana

 Note: Every baby and child grows at their own pace.
 Maison de MaMoulia recommends choosing the size based on height in centimeters rather than an approximate age.

-Understanding Disana Sizes
+Understanding Disana sizes

-At Disana, each size is designed to last until the next size.
-For example, a size 98/104 is designed to cover the entire growth period until the next size , approximately from 98 to 110 cm (and often beyond depending on the child's build).
+Example: a size 86/92 is designed to cover the entire growth period up to the next size , i.e. approximately from 86 to 98 cm (and often beyond depending on the child's morphology).

-Therefore, this is not a garment strictly limited to 98-104 cm, but an evolving size designed to accompany growth over an extended period.
+Therefore, this is not a garment strictly limited to 86-92 cm, but an evolving size designed to accompany growth over an extended period.

 Carefully compare the garment measurements with your own measurements.